We use affiliate links. See our Disclosure Policy for more information.

 Length of Hike: 6 miles

-The perfect moody hike for fall, complete with an alpine lake surrounded by dramatic cliffs and muddy trails lined with wild black huckleberries, also referred to as wild blueberries.
+Complete with an alpine lake surrounded by dramatic cliffs and muddy trails lined with wild black huckleberries, (also referred to as wild blueberries), Margaret Lake is the perfect moody hike for fall.

-Be sure to read the trail notes for this one, as ourselves and a few other hikers missed where the trail begins from the forest road and tacked on a few extra miles to this 6 mile hike.
+Be sure to read the trail notes for this one, as we and a few other hikers missed where the trail begins from the forest road and tacked on a few extra miles to this 6-mile hike.

 It levels out again once more before sliding down towards the lake- be careful on the last slope as it was very muddy and slippery after fall rains for us.